Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Notation and background on the Cherednik algebra of type

-\begin{remark} This cubic is also known as the monodromy manifold of the sixth Painlev\'e equation (see Section \ref{se:PVI}).
-In this paper we will obtain similar cubic relations for the spherical subalgebras of each confluent Cherednik algebra and we will show that in the semi-classical limit each of these cubic relations produces the monodromy manifold of the corresponding Painlev\'e equation. \end{remark}
+\begin{remark} This cubic is also known as the monodromy manifold of the sixth Painlev\'e equation (see Appendix A).
+In this paper we will obtain similar cubic relations for the spherical subalgebras of each confluent Cherednik algebra and we will show that in the classical limit each of these cubic relations produces the monodromy manifold of the corresponding Painlev\'e equation. \end{remark}